Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 The sample below illustrates how to mock a `PartitionReceiver`, and set up its `ReceiveBatchAsync` method to return a simple data batch.

-Given the purpose of the `PartitionReceiver`, it is anticipated that most applications will have complex code surrounding their receivers, meaning mocking these data types can be especially helpful.
+Given the purpose of the `PartitionReceiver`, it is anticipated that most applications will have complex code surrounding their receivers, so this snippet is relatively simple, with the focus being on using the `EventHubsModelFactory` to mock events being returned from the broker.

 ```C# Snippet:EventHubs_Sample11_PartitionReceiverMock
 Mock<PartitionReceiver> mockReceiver = new();